agroce/testleveldb/README.md

 Make sure to use a clang >= 6.0 to compile!

-4.  edit this repo's Makefile to point to a >= 6.0 clang instead of AFL, to leveldb, and to rocksdb
+4.  edit this repo's Makefile to link to `deepstate_LF` or `deepstate_AFL` to build libfuzzer/afl fuzzers.

 Using a ramdisk for the databases is *STRONGLY* recommended, unless you want to both fuzz slowly and burn out your SSD.